Our Executive Team

-Mr Learmonth joined the CEFC as Chief Executive Officer in May 2017 with more than 30 years' experience as a financier and investor across markets in Asia, Europe and Australia.
-He has worked in asset finance and securitisation, clean energy and major infrastructure projects, as well as pioneering social impact investments.
+Mr Learmonth has more than 30 years’ experience as a financier and investor, having worked in Australia, Hong Kong and Europe across clean energy and major infrastructure projects, as well as pioneering social impact investments.

 Chief Asset Management Officer

-Ms Leong is Chief Asset Management Officer at the CEFC, with responsibility for the management of a diverse and growing portfolio of debt, equity, funds and early-stage investments.
+Ms Leong is Chief Asset Management Officer with responsibility for the management of a diverse and growing portfolio of debt, equity, funds and early-stage investments.

 Ms Leong has extensive experience in infrastructure, project finance and asset, portfolio and investment management, having invested in infrastructure on behalf of pension funds.

-Prior to joining the CEFC, Ms Leong worked at Deutsche Bank AG, Macquarie Group Limited and Australia and New Zealand Banking Group Limited in Australia and the UK.
+Prior to joining the CEFC, Ms Leong worked at Deutsche Bank, Macquarie Group and the ANZ Bank in Australia and the UK.